-1 0 ft CRD = 5.28 ft North American Vertical Datum of 1988 (NAVD88).
+$^{1}$ 0 ft CRD = 5.28 ft North American Vertical Datum of 1988 (NAVD88).
 CRD is used as the nautical chart datum for the Lower Willamette River.
 CRD is a reference plane that the U.S. Army Corps of Engineers established in 1912 by observing low water elevations at various points along the Columbia and Willamette rivers (USACE, 1966).
 Consequently, CRD is not a fixed/level datum but slopes upward as one moves upstream.
 River users can obtain the depth on a chart and apply tide or river-level gauge readings, relative to CRD, to compute actual water depth.
 Low water values are used for navigation charting to provide conservative depth values in the event accurate tide data are not available to the river user.

+- Project Fleet Owner LLC/Shipyard Commerce Center (SCC)

+- Port of Portland (Port)

+- Freightliner

+- Anchor Park, LLC

-- City of Portland (City) - Swan Island Dock Company - ATC Leasing Co. - The Marine Consortium, Inc. (MC)/Republic Services - United States of America/U.S. Navy and Marine Reserve Center - United States of America/USCG Marine Safety Unit
+- City of Portland (City)

+- Swan Island Dock Company

+- ATC Leasing Co.

+- The Marine Consortium, Inc. (MC)/Republic Services

+- United States of America/U.S. Navy and Marine Reserve Center

+- United States of America/USCG Marine Safety Unit

 Additionally, as indicated in the ROD (Section 7.1) and further specified in the communication with the State of Oregon (State), the State owns certain submerged lands (below mean low water mark) and submersible lands (ranging from ordinary high water to mean low water marks) underlying navigable and tidally influenced waters.
-Upland property owners may also own some submerged and submersible land.
+Upland property owners also own some submerged and submersible land.
 A map of Oregon-owned waterways shows general lines of State ownership within the SIB Project Area, including land on which the remedy will be implemented (Oregon Department of State Lands [DSL], 2024).
 Remedy implementation on State property will be conducted pursuant to all applicable regulations including Oregon Administrative Rule (OAR) 141-145-050 "Special Conditions for a Soil or Sediment Cap."